wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-systems/pipes-and-filters.md

 # Pipes and Filters

+This page explains how you can implement a sample scenario of Pipes and Filters EIP using WSO2 Micro Integrator.

+## Introduction to Pipes and Filters EIP

 The Pipes and Filters EIP breaks down a large task into smaller subsets of independent steps that are chained together.
 This is useful when a sequence of processing steps are required to perform a single event in an integration scenario.
 The main use case of this EIP is to maintain independence and flexibility between each processing step.

 !!! info